neilenns/streamdeck-trackaudio/DEVELOPMENT.md

 Here are some bits and pieces that might be interesting:

 - `src/managers/action.ts` is a singleton class that keeps track of the plugin's actions as they are added to a Stream Deck profile.
-It exposes methods that are called to set the state, image, or display text in response to websocket messages.

 - `src/managers/trackAudio.ts` is a singleton class that manages the websocket connection with TrackAudio.
 It listens to various messages from TrackAudio then fires its own events that are handled by the plugin to update the buttons.
 The connection to TrackAudio is only opened if the profile has at least one button from this plugin in it, and it disconnects from TrackAudio if all plugin buttons are removed.